 Modern-day carriers send the insurance coverage and invoice details to most of their customers via emails.
 With the email invoicing tech, carriers automate the entire invoice and payment link generation process.

 Carriers that sell insurance usually have a robust website to manage insurance claims and new customer requests.
 These carriers can use hosted payment portal solutions to create a custom payment page on their website.
 The customers will use these portals to log in and complete premium payments within seconds.
-Moreover, these carriers see benefit to adopting advanced portals that help customers access their historical data.
+Moreover, these carriers see the benefits of adopting advanced portals that help customers access their historical data.
 They see upcoming payment information over the internet.

-Large insurance carriers serve more customers and reduce wait times for collections without growing their team size when they adopt the right technologies.
-Learn how large enterprises adopt payment technologies to streamline their financial operations with an expert here.
+Large insurance carriers serve more customers and reduce wait times for collections without growing their team size with the right technologies.
+Learn how large enterprises adopt payment tech to streamline their financial operations with an expert.